 You are required to file Winery Manufacturer’s Tax Sales Report (Form R-1-W) bi-monthly.

-In addition, the total gallons of all wine sales directly shipped to New Jersey consumers must be reported on Schedule D-W. Although a complete itemized list of all consumers is not required when filing the return the complete list must be maintained for a minimum of three (3) years and must be made available to the Division of Taxation upon request.
+In addition, the total gallons of all wine sales directly shipped to New Jersey consumers must be reported on Beverage Tax Schedule (Form R-7, Schedule D-W).
+A complete itemized list of all consumers is not required when filing the return.
+However, you must maintain a complete list for a minimum of three years and it must be made available upon request.

 P.L.2011, c.207, New Jersey Uniform Tax Procedure Law, R.S.54:48-1 et seq. and section 5 of P.L.
 2004, c.58 (C.54:50-26.3), N.J.A.C.
 18:3-5.2.